 When is the best time to visit Pau?

 It gets very warm in summer, so make sure to bring light clothes and comfortable shoes!
 We recommend spending a day or two maximum here, but you can easily see the highlights in half a day if you want.
 It can get cold in winter, definitely not one of the warmest places in Europe to visit in February, so anytime from Spring to Autumn works best.

 Recommended by Claudia | My Adventures Across The World

 Oh, go on then.
 You've already discovered 10 incredible cities to enjoy that aren't Paris but, let's face it, Paris is an amazing city.
-So here's a quick guide on why you should add it to your top France cities to visit.
+There is a reason there are so many movies and books set in France which are based here- it's magical.
+Here's a quick guide on why you should add it to your top France cities to visit.

 The city is a series of incredible attractions; bursting with unique experiences & things to do.
 It's romantic, but – despite what you may think – in a subtle way; you can easily travel here solo and enjoy yourself.

 What are the best things to do in Paris?

 - climbing the Eiffel Tower, the symbol of the city, a crowded attraction for which you will need to purchase skip the line tickets.

 - visiting at least the most important museums such as the Louvre and Orsay.